deegitalbe/trustup-io-website-monitoring/README.md

 ### Search and replace

-Search for those values and replace them with desired values.
+Search for those values and replace them with desired values

 ```shell
 monitoring.trustup.io.test